huggingface/huggingface.js/packages/hub/README.md

 ### `scanCacheDir`

-You can get the list of cached repository using the `scanCacheDir` function.
+You can get the list of cached repositories using the `scanCacheDir` function.

 ```ts
 import { scanCacheDir } from "@huggingface/hub";